quarkiverse/quarkus-argocd/README.md

 }
 ```

-After this step the ArgoCD CR will be generated under `.argocd` directory in the project root as part of the build.
+After this step the Argo CD will be generated under the `.argocd` directory within the project root as part of the build.

 ### Using the CLI

-The project provides a companion CLI that can be used to install / uninstall and list the ArgoCD Applications.
+The project provides a companion CLI that can be used to install / uninstall and list the Argo CD Applications.
 The CLI can be added with the following command:

 ```shell